stjudecloud/docs/docs/guides/tools/pecan-pie.md

 **Q: Are there limits on the size of VCF files?**

 Uploaded files must not exceed 4 gigabytes.
-If an uploaded file is larger than 2 megabyte, cancer predisoposition gene list filter will be automatically enabled unless you are using a custom gene list.
+If an uploaded file is larger than 2 megabytes, the cancer predisposition gene list filter will be automatically enabled unless you are using a custom gene list.
 This reduces the processing burden on the system by removing variants outside of targeted genes.